top of page

 She smiled and laughed.

-Most people go around in public covered with protective emotional layers.
-These blankets of emotional dullness are worn by people their entire lives.
-Consequently, when someone comes along manifesting any degree of charm, some of the layers come off and people feel good.
+Most people go around in public wrapped in protective emotional layers.
+These mentally dulling blankets are worn by people their entire lives.
+But when someone comes along manifesting any degree of charm, some of those layers come off and it makes people feel good.

 Must characters be charming?

-No. But I believe all of them must be sincere, whether for the good or the bad.
+No. But I believe all of them must at least be sincere, whether for the good or the bad.

 What if we replaced the word sincere with the word genuine?
 Is being sincere the same as being genuine?